ggpwnkthx/coach-installer/README.md

 There is also a feature to connect to remote machines.
 It will self replicate on the remote machine and run itself.
 Technically, it can use itself as it's own proxy!

 ## Roadmap
-* Get away from static IPs.
-Add in a DHCP and DNS server
 * Add menu system for DHCP and DNS managment.
 * Rewrite some of the older functions so that the script can have a proper API
 * Add a web based GUI